How being an FSO works

 - Can clearly demonstrate that they meet at least one (if not more) of these criteria:

 - National/international organization affiliation

 - Competing at a national/international level (completed in at least one competition prior to applying to become an FSO)

 - Research-based organization with required technical reports at competition evaluated by national organization/competition staff

 - Significant K-12 outreach program approved by K-12 outreach staff

 FSOs have access to the following resources and support:

-- Organization advising and professional development from the Student Engagement Office
+- Organization advising and professional development from the Student Success and Engagement Office

 - Receiving an entry in the Fulton Student Organization directory

 - Promotion through the Fulton Student Organizations Newsletter